Hydra-Chain/node/doc/build-unix.md

 * Non-executable Stack
     If the stack is executable then trivial stack based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, LockTrip should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, LT should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, LockTrip may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, LT may be compiled in disable-wallet mode with:

     ./configure --disable-wallet